Ethical consumerism guides

 - Ethical Consumer (http://www.ethicalconsumer.org/).
 One of the oldest ethical consumerism organizations, founded in the U.K. in 1989.
 In some cases you can view basic scores for free but full access is available only by subscription (£30 per year).
 You can also customize rankings based on which of their factors are more important to you: environment, animals, people, politics, and sustainability.

-Note that in some cases where ratings for specific products or companies are available on all three guides above there are large differences between the scores.
+Note that in some cases where ratings for specific products or companies are available on all more than one of the guides above, there are large differences between the scores.
 This illustrates why a wider consensus offered by an average green star rating is valuable.
 Evaluation by an individual is usually based on a subset of all the information available and is subject to researcher bias caused by differences in their response to the various issues involved.
 This will balance out when multiple green star ratings are averaged.

 - The Eat Well Guide http://www.eatwellguide.org is a useful resource that allows you to search by zipcode for food merchants (stores, restaurants, bakeries, farmers markets, food trucks, etc.) that source locally grown and sustainably produced food.
 Inclusion in the guide is based on the use of sustainable practices, including impact on water resources, clean energy, and the welfare of workers and animals.
 It’s not completely extensive but the businesses that are listed are generally sound and you can suggest a listing to them and they will evaluate it.